Guanidinoacetate Methyltransferase (GAMT) Deficiency Sequencing (INACTIVE as of 11/15/21)

-Preferred molecular genetic test following biochemical testing suggestive of guanidinoacetate methyltransferase (GAMT) deficiency.
+Preferred molecular test following biochemical testing suggestive of guanidinoacetate methyltransferase (GAMT) deficiency.

 Characteristics: Intellectual disability and seizure disorder of variable severity.
 May also include speech / language delays, movement disorder, and behavioral disorders such as autism, hyperactivity, and self-injury.